Nar Phu Valley Trek

 Overnight Tea House

 Leaving Nar Phedi, you will ascend uphill towards Nar, the largest village in the Nar Phu Valley.
-The hike follows a winding trail through high mountain passes, barren landscapes, and yak pastures.
-Along the way you’ll come across beautifully painted chortens, and Mani walls.
+The hike follows a winding trail through two mountain passes standing at 5050m(Nar) and 5400m(Phu) and cross over a suspension bridge.

 You’ll arrive at Nar Village around noon.
 Following lunch, the rest of the day will be dedicated to exploring Nar Village and its surroundings, providing an opportunity to interact with locals and gain insight into their lifestyle.
 Overnight in Nar.